yasmin-aumeeruddy/kubeconfig-microservices/README.md

 `mvn clean package`

-When the build succeeds, run the following command to deploy the necessary Kubernetes resources to serve the applications.
+When the build succeeds, run the following command to deploy the necessary Kubernetes resources to serve the application.

 `kubectl apply -f kubernetes.yaml`

-When this command finishes, wait for the pods to be in the Ready state.
-Run the following command to view the status of the pods.
+When this command finishes, wait for the pods to be in the 'Ready' state.
+To check if they are in the 'Ready' state:

 `kubectl get pods`

-When the pods are ready, the output shows 1/1 for READY and Running for STATUS.
+When the pods are ready, the output shows 1/1 for 'READY' and Running for 'STATUS':
 ```
 NAME                                   READY     STATUS    RESTARTS   AGE
 system-deployment-6bd97d9bf6-6d2cj     1/1       Running   0          34s
 inventory-deployment-645767664f-7gnxf  1/1       Running   0          34s
 ```

-After the pods are ready, you will make requests to your services.
+If you see 0/1 **not ready** status, wait and check again as the pods are starting up.
+This will change to 1/1 and **Running** when your microservices are ready to receive requests.

+Now your microservices are deployed and running with the **Ready** status you are ready to send some requests.

 Take a look at which port the nodes are assigned to and take note: